AWS Outages 2023 and 2025: When the Internet Backbone Faltered

 Amazon Web Services (AWS) powers an extraordinary portion of the internet's infrastructure.
 From streaming services and social media platforms to banking systems and government portals, AWS quietly underpins the digital experiences of billions of users worldwide.
 It's the invisible engine that keeps modern computing running—until it doesn't.

 In the span of just over two years, AWS experienced two major outages that exposed the fragility lurking beneath the cloud's promised reliability.
 The first, in June 2023, stemmed from a software defect that had never been triggered before.
-The second, in October 2025, resulted from a race condition between automated systems.
+The second, beginning late on October 19, 2025 and extending through October 20, resulted from a race condition between automated systems.
 Both disrupted millions of users and reminded the world of a critical truth: even the most sophisticated infrastructure can fail, and when it does, the ripple effects are global.

 This is the story of what happened, what went wrong, and what it means for the future of cloud computing.